Industry Intelligence 2025 Edition January 2025 VDF-IR-2025-004

 Average reduction in downtime

-ROI Thresholds: On-premises TCO for an 8x H100 server can reach 80% savings over five years compared to on-demand cloud services, with a typical breakeven point occurring at 11.9 months.
+ROI thresholds: On-premises TCO for an 8× H100 server can reach 80% savings over five years compared to on-demand cloud services, with a typical breakeven point occurring at 11.9 months.

 Finance

-Major banks use orchestrated agents for KYC/AML checks and risk assessment.
+Major banks and financial institutions use orchestrated agents for KYC/AML checks and risk assessment.
 Dun & Bradstreet reportedly cut supplier risk evaluation times by 20% using these systems.

 Healthcare